yuzukkardesligi/GlobalAi/README.md

-# GlobalAi

-# grade calculator for a final statement decision
+# Grade calculator for a final statement decision

 This is a project called grade calculator for a final grade statement made by Python.